mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 - SRugina: [ubuntu instructions + script](https://github.com/mickael-kerjean/filestash/pull/136)
 - *add you own with a PR*

-If you want to install Filestash on your own with a more custom build approach, the installation recipe reference is the [Dockerfile](https://github.com/mickael-kerjean/filestash/blob/master/docker/prod/Dockerfile).
+If you want to install Filestash on your own with a more custom build approach, the reference is the [Dockerfile](https://github.com/mickael-kerjean/filestash/blob/master/docker/prod/Dockerfile).
 This recipe is just 1 example of a custom compilation that emphasis on speed, efficiency and features at the cost of installation size.
-You could shrink down the required space by more than 95% by:
+You could shrink down the required space by 90% by disabling features such as image transcoding (getting rid of libvips and libraw), org-mode export (getting rid of emacs and our latex distribution) and other tools (such as pdftotext, ...)
-1. removing everything that's under the "Dependencies" section:
-   - which is about compiling a few low level C libraries (libvips and libraw) that is used by the image_light plugin to transcode image from various format and resize them for a better experience from a browser
-   - if you do remove libvips and libraw, it is recommended to compile the alternate image_heavy plugin instead that trade transcoding speed and support for various less common graphic format for a more cross platform appraoch that don't assume anything is installed in your system and a much smaller footprint when it comes to install size

-2. removing everything that's under the "External dependencies" section, with more notably:
-   - texlive and emacs: used by the org-mode client to perform the export to several format.
-If you don't plan on using org-mode, this alone will save a massive amount of space
-   - poppler-utils: used as part of the full text search indexation logic for text extraction of PDF documents

 ## Optional: Using a reverse proxy